rajeski/People_Analytics/README.md

 # Addendum:

-Institutional-inertia and 'this is the way we have always done it, etc.' is arguably a major reason why some of the reasons why these finding (unfortunately) are unsurprising.
+Institutional-inertia, e.g., 'this is the way we have always done it, etc.' is arguably a major reason for some of the reasons why these findings (unfortunately) are unsurprising.

+Examples include;

+Compensation - examining pay-disparities
+Mentorship - are new employees assigned tenured staff?
+Promotions - what tangible career advancement opportunities does the firm offer?